pingcap/community/working-groups/wg-pitr.md

 # PITR Working Group

-PITR(Point in Time Recovery) is an ecosystem tool for TiDB Binlog.
-By preprocessing the incremental backup file of TiDB, PITR merged the changes of the same line of data to produce a new, lighter incremental backup file, which greatly reduced the Time of incremental backup Recovery and realized fast-pitr.
+PITR (Point in Time Recovery) is an eco-system tool for TiDB Binlog.
+By preprocessing the incremental backup file of TiDB, PITR merges the changes of the same row of data to produce a new, lighter incremental backup file.
+This greatly reduces the time consumed for incremental backup recovery and achieves a fast point in time recovery.

 ## Organizers